Glaze Theory and Practice

 About the course

-Study the impact of heat on individual or collections of materials used in the production of ceramic glazes.
-This course is delivered all online.
+Study the impact of heat on materials used in the production of ceramic glazes.
+This course is delivered online.

 This course is delivered online and is worth 15 credits.
 It is delivered in two stages over two years (150 hours per stage) (can be completed in a shorter timeframe if necessary).

-You can start this course at the beginning of our semesters (February or July).
+You can start this course at the beginning of semester one, in February.

 Open entry but you must have access to a PC, the internet and a mid-high fire ceramic kiln.